(Updated with all new photos, November 2020)

 - For the rub, you can use any purchased rub you like, or use the rub in this recipe.
 You can leave out the brown sugar to lower the carbs/calories.

-- You can also leave out the garlic or onion powder, and the mustard powder, if you don’t have it.
+- You can also leave out the garlic, onion or mustard powders if you don’t have it.

 Nutrition